Turnbull government: Education

 In the government's first major education policy decision, Education Minister Simon Birmingham announced that the Abbott government's proposed university deregulation plan would be postponed until at least 2017.
 Furthermore, Birmingham confirmed that any move to reform university funding would not be submitted to Parliament before the next election.

 In the 2017 Australian federal budget, it was announced that university funding would be a reduced by 2.5%.; university fees would go up by $2,000 to $3,600 for a four-year course, an increase of 1.8% in 2018, and 7.5% by 2022; and from 1 July 2018, the income level at which HECS debt repayments start would be reduced, from $55,000 to $42,000.

 In 2017 the Turnbull government commissioned David Gonski to chair an independent panel, the Review to Achieve Educational Excellence in Australian Schools, to examine evidence and make recommendations on how school funding should be used to improve school performance and student outcomes.
 This report, having followed an earlier report commissioned by the Gillard government and also chaired by Gonski between 2010 and 2013, was referred to as Gonski 2.0, and was published on 30 April 2018.
+The recommendations of the two Gonski reports were finally agreed by all states and territories from March 2025 in a new funding agreement with the Albanese government, lifting federal funding of public schools to 25 per cent from 20 per cent, under the Better and Fairer Schools Agreement (BFSA).
+Under the BFSA, states are required to increase their funding of public schools to 75 per cent of the minimum amount recommended by the 2012 Gonski Review and Gonski 2.0 per the SRS, meaning that they will be fully funded according to the Gonski model.

 Foreign Affairs and Trade

-Julie Bishop backed Turnbull's replacement of Tony Abbott as Prime Minister and retained the post of Minister for Foreign Affairs in the Turnbull government.
+Julie Bishop backed Turnbull's replacement of Tony Abbott as prime minister and retained the post of Minister for Foreign Affairs in the Turnbull government.
 Andrew Robb supported Abbott, but remained Minister for Trade and Investment until announcing his retirement in February 2016.
 He was replaced by Steven Ciobo.

-Malcolm Turnbull's first overseas visit as Prime Minister was to New Zealand, in October 2015, where he met with Prime Minister John Key and discussed immigration rules.
+Malcolm Turnbull's first overseas visit as prime minister was to New Zealand, in October 2015, where he met with Prime Minister John Key and discussed immigration rules.
 In November, he embarked on a five-nation tour and attended major leaders' summits in Europe and Asia.